First-principles molecular quantum electrodynamics theory at all coupling strengths: Theory

 To bridge the treatment in weak and strong coupling limits, here we present a variational transformation-based QEDHF method for the arbitrary coupling regime.
-The central idea is that, instead of using $\hat{U}(\lambda_\alpha)$, we adopt variational parameters $f_\alpha$ to control the variational transformation $\hat{U}(f_\alpha)$~\cite{Silbey1984jcp} (also called Lang-Firsov transformation~\cite{lang1963kinetic}) which helps the seek for an optimal mean-field approximation to the cavity QED Hamiltonian.
+The central idea is that, instead of using $\hat{U}_\lambda$, we adopt variational parameters $f_\alpha$ to control the variational transformation $\hat{U}_f$~\cite{Silbey1984jcp} (also called Lang-Firsov transformation~\cite{lang1963kinetic})

+which helps the seek for an optimal mean-field approximation to the cavity QED Hamiltonian.
 Such idea has been previously used in strong electron/exciton-phonon interactions, including exciton transport~\cite{Silbey1984jcp}, polaron formation~\cite{Bari:2002prb, Alex:1994prb, Luo_polaron:2022prb}, and dissipative quantum transport~\cite{Zhang:2015ua, Hsieh2019jpcc, Wang:2020prb}.

 With the variational transformation (VT), the resulting Hamiltonians become,